aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/affinity/index.md

 Deployment/checkout
 ```

-To make the change, run the following command to modify the **checkout** deployment in your cluster:
+To make the change, run the following commands to modify the **checkout** deployment in your cluster:

 ```bash
 $ kubectl apply -k /workspace/modules/fundamentals/affinity/checkout/